datt/event-management-app/README.md

   *Many things can be improved*

 # Understanding Code
-  - Comments have been added, if not understood mail at duttdongare30@gmail.com
+  - Comments have been added, if not understood kindly mail at duttdongare30@gmail.com
-  - alternatively generate documentation using `yardoc app/services/**/*.rb app/models/**/*.rb` and open doc/index.html in browser
+  - Alternatively generate documentation using `yardoc app/services/**/*.rb app/models/**/*.rb` and open doc/index.html in browser

 ## Setup instructions